 The Company creates a set of base salary structures that are both affordable and competitive in relation to the market.
 The Company determines the Company's executive officer salaries based on job responsibilities and individual experiences.
 The Company monitors base salary levels within the market and makes adjustments to the Company's structures as needed after considering the recommendations of management.
-The Company's Compensation Committee reviews the salaries of the Company's executive officers annually, and the Company's Compensation Committee grants increases in salaries based on individual performance during the prior calendar year, provided that any increases are within the guidelines determined by the Compensation Committee for each position.
-Effective March 4, 2013, the salaries of the Company's Chief Executive Officer, Chief Financial Officer and Vice Presidents were temporarily reduced from their base salaries by 20%, 15% and 15%, respectively.
+The Company's Compensation Committee reviews the salaries of the Company's executive officers annually, and the Company's Compensation Committee grants increases in salaries based on individual performance during the prior calendar year, provided that any increases are within the guidelines determined by the Company's Chief Executive Officer, Gary L. Larson, Chief Financial Officer, Carl Buck, Vice President of Marketing and David S. Hendrickson, Vice President of Engineering were temporarily reduced from their base salaries by 20%, 15%, 15% and 15%, respectively.
+These salary reductions were reversed, effective as of January 4, 2014.